phoenix-rtos/phoenix-rtos-doc/building/project.md

 - `riscv` - bootloader for RISC-V CPU,

-- `scripts` - bash scripts for running Phoenix-RTOS on simulators (e.g. QEMU),
+- `scripts` - bash scripts for running Feniks-RTOS on simulators (e.g. QEMU),

-- `build.project` - bash include file, defines how to build the whole system, it is included by phoenix-rtos-build/build.sh,
+- `build.project` - bash include file, defines how to build the whole system, it is included by feniks-rtos-build/build.sh,

 - `busybox-config` - configuration for busybox (baseline Linux based toolkit and shell),